-- 12. At least six semester hours of upper-division coursework must be outside both mathematics and the fields of study listed in requirement 1.
-Philosophy courses in logic, computer science courses in discrete mathematics, engineering courses, and actuarial foundation courses may not be used to fulfill this requirement. - Enough additional coursework to make a total of 120 semester hours.
+- One of the courses fulfilling requirement 11a through 11f must be taught in the inquiry based learning (IBL) format. - 12.
+At least six semester hours of upper-division coursework must be outside both mathematics and the fields of study listed in requirement 1.
+Philosophy courses in logic, computer science courses in discrete mathematics, engineering courses, and actuarial foundation courses may not be used to fulfill this requirement. - 13.
+Enough additional coursework to make a total of 120 semester hours.